AND NATALLIA KAPYLOVA - PIANO

 SINDHUJA, KUCHIPUDI DANCER - CREATING AN ENCHANTED SPACE ON A SUMMER EVENING

+and extemporization which she did with earnest finesse, dramatic gestures and genteel and beautiful dancing.
 Due to lack of sponsors Sindhuja danced to recorded music and under the fixed, harsh and steady stage lights provided by the venue.
 Despite not having a live orchestra and a lighting designer, Sindhuja transcended reality and performed without us in audience noticing this absence.
 Sindhuja was fluidity personified, she created an enchanted space in the open air venue, and danced like she was dancing on moonbeams.

 Photographs: Pranay Rupani